chepkok3/Awesome-Book-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank the Microverse community for the support given.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-This project is [MIT](./LICENSE) licensed.
+This project is [MIT](https://github.com/chepkok3/Awesome-Book-App/blob/es6-modules/MIT%20License) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>